AlexaCai/meet-app/README.md

 ## Projet description

-*Meet* app was created to serve as a reference in the domain of event searching and entertainment.
-Users can go on*Meet* app to have access to different information on upcoming events in a specific searched city (or by default, on all cities when a user hasn't searched for a specific city).
-Once users see all events from all cities or from a specific searched city on their UI, they can click on an event to have access to more details.
+*Meet* app was created to serve as a resource for users to find different events.
+Users can search for different types of coding events based on targeted cities.
+They can also specify how many events they want to display on their screen.
+All event information is presented visually with a dynamic scatter plot and pie chart, and in a list below the visuals.

 *Meet* app can be broken down in the five following points:

- - **Who** — For users who could be anyone.
+ - **Who** — For any users who would like to know about coding events happening in different cities.
- - **What** — A progressive web app with the ability to work offline and a serverless backend developed using a TDD technique.
+ - **What** — A progressive web app (PWA) with the ability to work offline and a serverless backend, developed using TDD and BDD techniques.
- - **When** — Users of this app will be able to use it whenever they want to view upcoming events for a specific city.
+ - **When** — Users are able to use Meet app whenever they want to view upcoming coding events for a specific city.
- - **Where** — The server is a serverless function hosted by a cloud provider (AWS).
-The application itself is also hosted online to make it shareable and installable.
-It can be used even when the user is offline.
-As it’s responsive, it displays well on any device.
+ - **Where** — Meet app is hosted online and is shareable and installable.
+Users can access the app on their browser, or install it as a desktop app or mobile app.
+As it’s responsive, it displays well on any device sizes.
+The app can also be used even when users are offline.
- - **Why** — Serverless is the next generation of cloud infrastructure, PWA provides great user experience and performance, and the TDD technique ensures to have quality code and adequate test coverage.
+ - **Why** — Serverless is the next generation of cloud infrastructure, PWA provides great user experience and performance and the TDD / BDD techniques ensure to have quality code and adequate test coverage.

 ## User interface

-More concretely, when users land on *Meet* app, the initial default page with a search input field to look for a city is displayed.
-Once users start typing in the search field, a list of the corresponding cities matching with the entry pops up, making the search easier and faster.
+When users land on *Meet* app, the initial page with an input bar to look for a city and an input bar to specify the number of events to show is displayed.
+Once users start typing in the city input bar, a list of the corresponding cities matching the text entry appears, making the search easier and faster.
+Once users have selected a city, they can indicate, in the number of events input bar, how many events they want to see for that city (by default, 32 events are displayed).

-Once users have entered and selected for a city, he is invited to precise how many events he wants to see display for that city (by default, 32 events are displayed).
-A list of events for the searched city is then displayed.
-General information for each event are accessible up to this point, and if users want more details on a specific event, he can click on it to access more information, and then close the detailed view to go back full list of events.
+The events for the searched city are then displayed (through a graph and chart and through a list).
+In the list, general information for each event are shown by default (event's title, date / time and location).
+If users want more details on a specific event, they can click on it to expand the event's window and reveal more details, and then close the expanded event window to go back to the previous full list of events when done.

-User can also display a chart showing the number of upcoming events in each city.

-All views are responsive, using a combination of **(to fill in)**.
+All views are responsive so that Meet app can be used on any devices.

 ## User stories and scenarios

-To help the development of the app, the following user stories, along with their respective scenarios written with the Gherkin syntax have been created (the scenarios here being part of a larger user story describing interactions between a user and the application) .
+For the app's development phase, the following user stories, along with their respective scenarios written with the Gherkin syntax, have been created (the scenarios here being part of their related and respective larger user story and aiming at describing more precisely interactions between users and the app).

 ### User story 1 - Filter events by city